hapijs/joi/API.md

 #### `string.max`

-The string is larger than expected.
+The string is longer than expected.

 Additional local context properties:
 ```ts